openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

   * **Co-located**.
 The closer the documentation lives with its corresponding code, the more likely it will be kept up-to-date.

+    * For repo-specific documentation:

+      * ADRs_ and How-Tos_ will live within **docs** folder(s) within the repo.
+      * READMEs_ will be located as top-level documents in the repo/folder/app.
-    * Repo-specific documentation will live within a "docs" folder within its repo.
-This includes local "decisions", "how-tos", and README.rst.
-Documentation should not live within the code itself (e.g., in an __init__.py python module).
+      * Documentation should not live within the code itself (e.g., in __init__.py modules).

+    * For system-wide documentation:

-    * System-wide decisions will live within the open-edx-proposals_ repo.
+      * OEPs_ will live within the open-edx-proposals_ repo.

-    * Other system-wide documentation will live within the edx-developer-docs_ repo.
+      * If other system-wide documentation is needed, they will live within the edx-developer-docs_ repo.

   * **Exported Diagrams**.
 In order to keep diagrams updated across time, they will need to be exported from whichever tool they were created in, with the exported version maintained in Github.